 We choose our surrogates from among the top 1% of applicants.
 We know they’re the best out there, and that’s why we’re so proud of our industry leading compensation package.

 A surrogate mother’s compensation package is about more than base pay for the surrogate mother.
 It’s about trust, and ensuring that she has what she needs, when she needs it.

-The total Growing Generations surrogate pregnancy compensation package offers up to $63,000, with additional benefits up to 40,000.
+The total Growing Generations surrogate pregnancy compensation package offers up to $58,500, with additional benefits up to $35,000.
 This attractive compensation of a surrogate mother makes us one of the highest paying surrogacy agencies around.
 Plus, you’re eligible to receive up to $40,000 before you have your first attempt at pregnancy.